humanai-foundation/RenAIssance/RenAIssance_Transformer_OCR_Arsh_Khan/Readme.md

    - **Gradient Accumulation**: Accumulates gradients over multiple mini-batches before updating model weights.
 This technique allows training with larger effective batch sizes without exceeding memory constraints.
    - **AdamW Optimizer**: A variant of the Adam optimizer that decouples weight decay from the optimization step, helping to improve generalization and prevent overfitting.
    - **Learning Rate Schedulers**:
-     - **Linear Learning Rate Scheduler**: Gradually decreases the learning rate from an initial value to a lower value.
-     - **ReduceLROnPlateau**: Reduces the learning rate when a plateau in performance is detected.
+     - **Cosine Scheduler**: Linearly increases the learning rate during a warm-up phase and then applies a cosine decay towards 0 for the remaining training steps.
+This smooth reduction helps improve convergence without abrupt changes.
+     - **Cosine Annealing**: Periodically decays and resets the learning rate in cycles, allowing the model to avoid local minima and promoting better exploration of the loss landscape, which can improve generalization and performance.

 3. **Regularization Techniques**:
    - **Dropout**: Randomly deactivates neurons during training to prevent overfitting.
    - **Weight Decay**: Penalizes large weights to encourage simpler models and improve generalization.
    - **Label Smoothing**: Softens target labels to prevent the model from becoming overconfident in its predictions.
+   - **Temperature Scaling**: It involves adjusting the logits of the output layer by a scalar temperature parameter to produce more calibrated probability estimates.

 4. **Warmup Ratio**:
    - Gradually increases the learning rate from a small initial value to the target learning rate over a few iterations at the start of training.
 This stabilizes the training process and improves convergence.